IPS Full Form

-The Police Division in the Ministry of Home Affairs (MHA) is responsible for Cadre management of Indian Police Service and Policy Decisions such as cadre structure, recruitment, training, cadre allocation, confirmation, emoluments, deputation, pay and allowances, disciplinary matters of Indian Police Service Officers.
-The Service is organized in 26 State cadres, reviewed after every 5 years.
+The Police Division in the Ministry of Home Affairs (MHA) is responsible for Cadre management of the Indian Police Service and Policy Decisions such as cadre structure, recruitment, training, cadre allocation, confirmation, emoluments, deputation, pay and allowances, disciplinary matters of Indian Police Service Officers.
+The Service is organized in 26 State cadres, and reviewed after every 5 years.

 IPS Full Form: IPS Salary Structure